pockerman/qubit-notes/how_to/2021-06-13-mpi-hello-world.md

 The note <a href="2021-07-07-point-to-point-communication-with-mpi.md">qubit-note: Point-to-Point Communication with MPI</a> shows some basic point-to-point communication with MPI.

+## Summary

+In this short post, we saw how to write a basic Hello World example using MPI.
+Nevertheless, this example allowed us to introduce some basic terminology such as ```MPI_COMM_WORLD``` and how to access the total number of processes as well as the id of the process we are looking into.

+MPI is not the only standard for distributed computing.
+Other standards for this task are <a href="https://github.com/pytorch/gloo">gloo</a> a collective communications library with various primitives for multi-machine training on CPUs and <a href="https://github.com/NVIDIA/nccl">nccl</a> by NVIDIA targeting collective multi-GPU communication.

 ## References

-1. Roman Trobec et al., ```Introduction to parallel computing.
-From algorithms to programming on state-of-the-art platforms```, Springer.
+1. Roman Trobec et al., _Introduction to parallel computing.
+From algorithms to programming on state-of-the-art platforms_, Springer.
+2. <a href="https://docs.pytorch.org/docs/stable/distributed.html">Distributed communication package - torch.distributed</a>
+3. Luca Antiga, Eli Stevens, Howard Huang, Thomas Viehmann, _Deep Learning with PyTorch_, 2nd Edition, Manning.